openminted/install-tutorial/workflows/post-install-workflows.md

 ## Workflows service execution backend post installation instructions

+### Configure Galaxies.

-### Congigure galaxy to use the OMTD component classification and install omtd-importer
+By following the instructions below you wil be able to configure the galaxy instances (executor, editor) to use the OMTD component classification and install omtd-importer; the latter is component for transfering/downloading data from OMTD Storage.

 Clone install-tutorial repository (if it has not already been cloned).
 ```code=bash